counterfactual/monorepo/packages/specs/source/app-definition.md

 # State Channel Applications

 When we discuss building off-chain applications in general, we usually reference easy-to-understand examples such as payment channels, turn-based games like Tic-Tac-Toe, or well understood blockchain use cases like mixers.
-For each of these examples, we attempt to isolate their core functionality inside of a single logical container inside the Counterfactual framework.
-We label these containers as **Apps** inside the framework.
-APps have the following properties at a minimum:
+For each of these examples, we attempt to isolate their core functionality inside of a single logical container.
+We call these containers **Apps**.
+Apps have the following properties at a minimum:

 - A fixed set of participants / users
 - An encoding type for its state